-These time-vesting Series A LTIP Units (and related Tandem Shares) vest in three equal installments on February 10, 2023, 2024, and 2025.
-These performance-vesting Series A LTIP Units will vest on the last trading day of the fiscal year in which the 10-day VWAP (as defined in the applicable award agreement) equals at least \$17.50 per share of Class A Common Stock, subject to such price hurdle being met by December 31, 2027.
+(1) These time-vesting Series A LTIP Units (and related Tandem Shares) vest in three equal installments on February 10, 2023, 2024, and

+(2) These performance-vesting Series A LTIP Units will vest on the last trading day of the fiscal year in which the 10-day VWAP (as defined in the applicable award agreement) equals at least \$17.50 per share of Class A Common Stock, subject to such price hurdle being met by December 31, 2027.

 - (3) These performance-vesting Series B LTIP Units (and related Tandem Shares) are the remaining portion of an initial grant of Series B LTIP Units (and related Tandem Shares) that vest ratably, as determined based on the percentage of the difference between \$10.00 and \$20.00 that has been achieved for the 10-day VWAP (as defined in the applicable award agreement), with vesting on the last trading day of each fiscal year in which the 10-day VWAP exceeds the amount achieved on any prior vesting day during the performance period, subject to the applicable price hurdles being met by December 31, 2029.
-For example, if the 10-day VWAP on December 31, 2023 is then \$15.00, given that 38.191% of the initial award would vest on December 31, 2023. - (4) These time-vesting Series C LTIP Units (and related Tandem Shares) vest in five equal annual installments on beginning on the first anniversary of the grant date. - These performance-vesting Series C LTIP Units (and related Tandem Shares) will vest on February 10, 2025, subject to achievement of the applicable performance conditions.
-These time-vesting Series A LTIP Units (and related Tandem Shares) vest on February 10, 2023.
+For example, if the 10-day VWAP on December 31, 2023 is then \$15.00, given that 38.191% of the initial award has already vested, an additional 11.809% of the initial award would vest on December 31, 2023. - (4) These time-vesting Series C LTIP Units (and related Tandem Shares) vest in five equal annual installments on beginning on the first anniversary of the grant date. - (5) These performance-vesting Series C LTIP Units (and related Tandem Shares) will vest on February 10, 2025, subject to achievement of the applicable performance conditions. - (6) These time-vesting Series A LTIP Units (and related Tandem Shares) vest on February 10, 2023.